 If your eyelids often get itchy, swollen, or irritated, you may have one or more forms of eyelid dermatitis, a very common condition.
 The two types of eyelid dermatitis are atopic (allergic) contact dermatitis and irritant contact dermatitis.

 Symptoms of eyelid dermatitis can occur in one or both eyes.
-Your symptoms may be chronic or they may only happen occasionally.
+Your symptoms may be chronic (long term) or they may only happen occasionally.
 They may also include the eyelids alone or the surrounding area.

 Symptoms may include:

 - scaly, irritated skin

 - thickened, creased skin